 You can catch up with what happened, and what the campaign is all about in this video:

 One walking group met with BCC Councillor Rob Pocock for an hour, outside Birmingham City Council House and had an informative dialogue to exchange points of view.
-We were encouraged to find out that a cross-party working group has been brought together to focus on this issue and that Councillor Liz Clements has invited representatives from the walking group to attend the Zoom Scrutiny Committee meeting on 30th September.
+We were encouraged to find out that a cross-party working group has been brought together to focus on this issue.
+Councillor Liz Clements invited representatives from the walking group to attend the Zoom Scrutiny Committee meeting on 30th September.

 As Birmingham Friends of the Earth state “there is now a great opportunity to rethink, pivot and escape from the trap of the existing ‘collect to burn’ model of waste.”

 Photos – top: group of 6 walkers near Tyseley Incinerator by Brian Sheridan; middle: group of 4 walkers outside Peace Hub by Ginnie Wollaston.